SchedulingKit

 What to Look For in a Photographers Booking Chatbot

-For photographers, package presentation capability is the most important chatbot feature.
-Your system should display your session types and packages — mini-session, standard portrait, extended family, event coverage — with pricing, inclusions (number of edited images, session duration, print credits), and help clients self-select the right tier.
+Most prospects abandon a photography booking when they see four package tiers and do not know which one fits their needs.
+The chatbot should display your session types and packages — mini-session, standard portrait, extended family, event coverage — with pricing, inclusions (number of edited images, session duration, print credits), and help clients self-select the right tier.
 This reduces decision paralysis and increases average booking value.

 Shoot detail collection during booking is essential for session preparation.
 The chatbot should gather the number of subjects, ages of children (for family shoots), location preference (studio vs. outdoor vs. client's home), wardrobe change needs, and any must-have shots or poses.
 This information lets you prepare for the session instead of discovering requirements on the day.